okfn/okfn.github.com/events/open-data-maker/index.md

 ### 2.2 Prep materials

-* Prep activities for people to work on: we suggest preping at least one topic people could work on - see below for standard options you could use
+* Prep activities for people to work on: we suggest prepping at least one topic people could work on - see below for standard options you could use

 * Create a Scratchpad: Prep a scratchpad using [etherpad][] or google doc (template coming soon)